-I visited just before sunset, and it was one of the most epic views of Bath City centre.
+I visited just before sunset and was treated to one of the most epic views of the city of Bath.
 It’s definitely a spot to chill out and relax on your weekend in Bath.

 Hop on the Bath Sightseeing Bus – Bath City Tour

 If you only have one day in Bath, then a hop-off hop-on bus tour that covers two routes is a great option.

 The City Route takes you to all historic urban spots across 17 stops on the Bath sightseeing tour.

 This tour takes 50 minutes and will take you to all the main Bath tourist attractions.
 You can get off the bus at any time, so you can spend as much time as you’d like at the different sites.
 If you’re looking for a Bath one day tour, this is perfect.